matloff/TidyverseSkeptic/README.md

 I've taught English As a Second Language to immigrant adults, most of whom have had less than a high school education.

+In discussing teaching, I am taking the target audience here to be people who wish to use R for data analysis, not those who wish to become professional R programmers.

 ### The Tidyverse advocates' claim

-From this background, I strongly question the claim made by Tidyverse advocates that it facilitates the teaching of R to non-programmers, as opposed to teaching base-R.  (Again, I regard both **dplyr** and **data.table** as advanced topics; neither is suitable for beginners.)
+As a lifelong passionate teacher, I strongly question the claim made by Tidyverse advocates that it facilitates the teaching of R to non-programmers, as opposed to teaching them base-R.  (Again, I regard both **dplyr** and **data.table** as advanced topics; neither is suitable for beginners.)

 There has been no study of this claim.
 Advocates often provide testimonials from students like "I learned R using Tidyverse, and now am